Crustless Pizza

 What size skillet should I use?

 I use an 8-inch cast iron skillet for this recipe.
 It keeps the pizza thick enough that slices hold together when you pick them up.
-A 10-inch works too, but the layer will be thinner and you might not get that satisfying lift.
+A 10-inch works too, but the layer will be thinner and you lose that satisfying lift.
 If you're doubling for a bigger crowd, a 12-inch skillet or oven-safe baking dish is the way to go.
+I've also made this in a 9x9 baking dish when all my skillets were dirty, and it turned out fine.
+The sausage base just spreads flatter.

 Can I use ground beef instead of sausage?

 I've tested it with ground beef, ground turkey, and ground chicken, and they all work.
 Ground beef is the closest in texture to sausage.
 Just add your own Italian seasoning and a little extra garlic since you're losing the built-in flavor that Italian sausage has.
+Turkey comes out a little softer because pork fat is what creates that crispy bottom edge, so season it more aggressively.
 One of my readers, Teresa, made it with ground beef and homemade marinara from her garden herbs and said it became a weekly staple for her family.

 How do I reheat leftovers?